o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 }
 ```

 Here, `x` is of type `Field`.
-Like with method inputs, only SnarkyJS structs can be used for state variables.
+Like with method inputs, only o1js structs can be used for state variables.
 In the current design, the state can consist of at most 8 Fields of 32 bytes each.
 These states are stored on the zkApp account.
 Some structs take up more than one Field: for example, a `PublicKey` needs 2 of the 8 Fields.
 States are initialized with the `State()` function.